hashgraph/hedera-mirror-node/docs/design/parser.md

     1. `StreamFileWriterRecordStreamEventsHandler`: Package stream data into .rcd/balance/etc file.
         - For `data-generator` to generate custom stream files for testing: end-to-end importer perf test, parser + db perf test, isolated parser micro-benchmark, etc

+Note that there are no functions for entities.
+Updating entities in batch in not possible right now since `t_transactions` table refers to entity ids.
+For entities, first, schema changes are needed to remove entity ids, then `onEntity` and `onEntityUpdate` functions will be added to insert/update entities in bulk.
+For the purpose of immediate refactor, we can leave entities in `RecordItemParser` (until perf optimizations via schema change in milestone 2).

 ### StreamItemListener